pedrohcleal/pedrohcleal/README.md

 I’m dedicated to improving my skills through:

 - Courses on Udemy/YouTube
-- Summarizing with ChatGPT/Gemini and reviewing documentation
+- Summarizing with ChatGPT/Gemini, reviewing documentation and reading books
 - Solving algorithm challenges (200+ on Codewars/LeetCode)
 - Developing projects in Python, Java, and Rust